-The balance of economic value to the Group and social impact is carefully considered, not only throughout the due diligence for any potential investments but also ongoing monitoring by of periodical site visits for the invested projects, with the maintenance of high environmental standards is a key priority.
-The Board is conscious of its responsibilities in relation to society, particularly in a developing economy such as China.
+The balance of economic value to the Group and environmental and social impact will be carefully considered, not only throughout acquisition due diligence for any potential investments but also in the ongoing monitoring of performance indicators of invested projects, with the maintenance of high environmental and social standards is a key priority.
+The Board is conscious of its responsibilities in relation to society, particularly in developing economies.

-The key resources for the Company are principally the Investment Manager and the Company's advisory team, including its nominated adviser, brokers, solicitors, and auditors.
-The Investment Manager and therefore the Company rely on a network of intermediaries to originate investment deal flow.
+The key resources for the Company are principally its Board of Directors and the Company's advisory team, including its nominated adviser, brokers, solicitors, and auditors.
+The Company rely on a network of intermediaries to originate investment deal flow.
 The Board speaks to the advisory team on a regular basis and takes feedback from it throughout the year.
 In particular, it seeks advice in relation to compliance with the AIM Rules and their impact on its investments from the nominated adviser and solicitors and from the auditors in relation to accounting matters including net asset value and the annual audit.